Entrepreneurship Fellows Program

 Students are expected to incorporate their knowledge from prior academic and work experiences within the Fellows curriculum.
 Additionally, enrollment in other entrepreneurship courses is encouraged.
 For undergraduates, this includes minoring or majoring in entrepreneurship.
 Graduate students are encouraged to enroll in an entrepreneurship area of specialization such as the one offered by the Flores MBA program.

 Admission to the Entrepreneurship Fellows Program is limited to a select number of exceptional students with a passion for entrepreneurship and who meet all academic program enrollment requirements.
-Applications will be accepted through Friday, November 16, 2018 with the program beginning in spring.
+Applications will be accepted beginning in late June for the fall 2019 semester.

 - Résumé detailing work experience, credentials, current GPA, honors or awards received during high school or college